r-pufky/ansible_steam/docs/troubleshooting.rst

 No permissions to write updates to the data mount.

 .. code-block:: bash
-  :caption: Explicitly set permissions for Conan Exiles files.
+  :caption: Explicitly set permissions for Server files.

   chown -R conan:conan /data/server/ConanSandbox